nfdi4plants/ARC-specification/ISA-XLSX.md

 `Protocol REF` columns MAY be used to specify the name of the `Protocol` node implemented by the `Process` node.
 Per Annotation Table sheet there MUST be at most one `Protocol REF` column.
 The value MUST be free text.

 `Protocol Version` columns MAY be used to specify the version of the `Protocol` node implemented by the `Process` node.
-Per Annotation Table sheet there MUST be at most one `Protocol REF` column.
+Per Annotation Table sheet there MUST be at most one `Protocol Version` column.
 The value MUST be free text.

 `Protocol Description` columns MAY be used to specify the description of the `Protocol` node implemented by the `Process` node.
-Per Annotation Table sheet there MUST be at most one `Protocol REF` column.
+Per Annotation Table sheet there MUST be at most one `Protocol Description` column.
 The value MUST be free text.

+`Protocol Uri` columns MAY be used to specify the uri of the `Protocol` node implemented by the `Process` node.
+Per Annotation Table sheet there MUST be at most one `Protocol Uri` column.
+The value MUST be free text.

 `Protocol Type` columns MAY be used to specify the type of the `Protocol` node implemented by the `Process` node.
-Per Annotation Table sheet there MUST be at most one `Protocol REF` column.
+Per Annotation Table sheet there MUST be at most one `Protocol Type` column.
 The value MUST be free text, or an [`Ontology Annotation`](#ontology-annotations).

 ## Ontology Annotations